theory/justatheory/content/post/postgres/mini-summit-five.md

     meson file seems similar to this.
 I just curious if there are any influences there or if it's just happenstance.

-*   Yurri: Well from from what I can think right now, there's just general reliance on either implicitly found PG config or explicitly specified PG config.
+*   Yurii: Well from from what I can think right now, there's just general reliance on either implicitly found PG config or explicitly specified PG config.
 That's just how you discover Postgres itself.
 There's no relation to how Postgres itself was built.
 The packaging system does not handle say